caymansimpson/reuniclusVGC/README.md

         - Is it possible to look at the situations in which I only have 2 mons left and I lose?
 - In winning positions, they start making decisions according to probabilities: how can you minimize P(loss)?

+### Type of Problem VGC is
+- Stochastic Game (players make moves simultaneously in decision-making scenarios; the joint actions results in a transition to a different game state)
+- Multi-Agent (two player)
+- Zero Sum (aka constant sum)
+- Partially Observable (each player has imperfect information)

-### ML types:
+### Potential ML approaches:
 - Reinforcement Learning because:
     - You dont know the probability of getting to the next state (due to opponent decision)
     - You don’t immediately know which states lead you to the reward (+1)
+- Other Options
     - Monte Carlo Tree Searching?
         - This would only really be applicable in Singles
         - This would be really expensive; you could create heuristics to think 2-3 turns ahead
             - e.g. not attacking your own pokemon unless healing or weakness policy
         - “Backwards Induction” (implemented as Alpha-Beta pruning) can help prune gamestates
     - Zero sum games can always be reformulated to Linear Problems (Dantzig, 1951)
     - Training against itself?
 (AlphaZero/AlphaGo approach)
     - “Portfolio Optimization” would be a team builder algorithm, and is unsolved
-- The type of problem this is:
-    - Stochastic Game (players make moves simultaneously in decision-making scenarios; the joint actions results in a transition to a different game state)
-    - Multi-Agent (two player)
-    - Zero Sum (aka constant sum)
-    - Partially Observable (each player has imperfect information)
     - Minimax Q?

 ### Useful Links: